Catholic Church in Georgia: Russian Empire period

+After Georgia became part of the Russian Empire, the situation of Catholics remained difficult.
 However, an agreement between Pope Pius IX and Tsar Nicholas I in 1848 permitted the establishment of the Latin Diocese of Tiraspol.
-This was based in Russia, but all Transcaucasian Catholics, including ethnic Georgians, were aggregated to it.
-The Russian part of that diocese is now called Saint Clement in Saratov.
+It was based in Russia, but all Transcaucasian Catholics, including ethnic Georgians, were assigned to it.
+The Russian part of that diocese is now called the Saint Clement in Saratov.

+According to the French diplomat and traveler Jean François Gamba, by the 1820s there were 44 local Catholic families in Kutaisi, numbering approximately 300 individuals.
+According to another account, by the 1830s there were 92 Catholic families in Tbilisi, 30 in Kutaisi, and 450 in Akhaltsikhe.
+According to the 1897 census of the Russian Empire, Kutaisi had 1,545 Catholics, while the city's total population amounted to 32,476.

 Towards the end of the 19th century, some Georgian Catholics wished to use the Byzantine Rite in Old Georgian, but were thwarted by the outlawing of Byzantine "Uniate" groups.
 Accordingly, since the tsars forbade their Catholic subjects to use the Byzantine Rite after the Synod of Polotsk of 1839 –and the Holy See did not promote its use among the Georgians–some clergy and laity adopted the Armenian Rite.

 At Istanbul in 1861, ethnic Georgian and former Mekhitarist priest Fr.
 Peter Kharischirashvili founded the first two religious congregations of the Georgian Greek Catholic Church; the Servites of the Immaculate Conception, one for men and the other for women.
 They served Georgian Catholics living in the Ottoman Empire and elsewhere in the Georgian diaspora, like at Montaubon, France.
 Both congregations survived until the late 1950s.
 The building that housed the male congregation of the Servites, Fery-Quoa, still stands in Istanbul, but is now in private ownership.
 Their clergy gave Georgian Catholics in Constantinople the possibility to worship in the Byzantine Rite in Old Georgian, but, as is common for Eastern Catholics without a Hierarchy of their own, they were under the authority of the local Latin Catholic bishop.